calebtuttle/calebtuttle.github.io/categories/philosophy/virtue-ethics-and-loss-functions.md

 title: Virtue ethics and loss functions
 ---

-I want to reflect on the similarities between virtue ethics and AI research.
+I want to reflect on a similarity between virtue ethics and AI research.
+Specifically, there's an analogy between the virtuous ideal talked about by virtue ethicists and the concept of a loss function in machine learning.
+The [sage](https://en.wikipedia.org/wiki/Sage_(philosophy)) provides an ideal against which we can determine whether we err with respect to virtue just as a model's [loss function](https://en.wikipedia.org/wiki/Loss_function) determines how much the model errs with respect to meeting whatever goal it happens to have.

 [Virtue ethics](https://en.wikipedia.org/wiki/Virtue_ethics) locates moral worth in the _character_ of the actor.
 This differs from [consequentialist ethics](https://en.wikipedia.org/wiki/Consequentialism), which locates moral worth in the consequences of an action, and from [deontological ethics](https://en.wikipedia.org/wiki/Deontology), which locates moral worth in the fulfillment of some duty.